Relkci/Zabbix_Cloudflared/README.md

 ## Updates
 10.19.21 - Updated the expected version trigger syntax (had typo).
 Added macro for version trigger, added macro default to current cloudflared version.
+10.27.21 - Migrated all prometheus processes to regex; added some items, descriptions; updated graphs, triggers

 ## Known Issues
 SELinux on CentOS will prevent the active-agent from accessing the metrics page.
 You must disable SELinux or allow for the bypass (for active agent to access localhost).